matteobaccan/owner/README.md

 ### 1.0.2

  * Changed package name from `owner` to `org.aeonbits.owner`.
-   This has been necessary in order to publish the artifact on Maven Central Repository.
+   Sorry to break backward compatibility, but this has been necessary in order to publish the artifact on Maven Central Repository.
- * Custom & special return types
+ * Custom & special return types.
- * Properties variables expansion
+ * Properties variables expansion.
  * Added possibility to specify [Properties][properties] to import with the method `ConfigFactory.create()`.
  * Added list() methods to aide debugging.
 User can specify these methods in his properties mapping interfaces.
+ * Improved the documentation (this big file that you are reading), and Javadocs.

 ### 1.0.1

  * Removed [commons-lang][] transitive dependency.
 Minor bug fixes.

 ### 1.0

  * Initial release.

 LICENSE